From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Conclusion and Open Questions

-In this work, we have shown that in the standard model of binary classification, in two models of online learning, and in a basic model describing teacher-learner interactions, it is in general undecidable whether the learning task can be completed.
+In this work, we have shown that in the standard model of binary classification, in two models of online learning, and in a basic model describing teacher-learner interactions, it is in general undecidable whether the learning task can be completed, given only a computable description of the hypothesis class for the task.
 We have established this for two different meanings of ``undecidable,'' the first being ``true, but not provable in a formal system'' and the second being ``not computable.''
 In both cases, our results follow by providing computable constructions that allow for a reduction of the problem of deciding finiteness of the complexity measure for the respective learning task to the prototypic undecidable problem, i.e., to proving consistency of a formal system or to deciding whether a Turing machine halts.

 It was already known, due to \cite{BenDavid.2019}, that learnability can be independent of the axioms of ZFC.
 We have proved a similar-in-spirit result for the arguably most influential learning model, the PAC model of binary classification.
 By discussing our proof strategy also for a teacher-learner model and for online learning, we have demonstrated that it is not specific to the PAC setting.
 Moreover, learnability can be undecidable also in other formal systems and in the terminology of computer science.
 A crucial feature of our constructions, especially for establishing undecidability in the latter sense, is that we are only dealing with computable objects.
 This is to be contrasted with \cite{BenDavid.2019}, where the continuum is used.
 In particular, the arguments of \cite{BenDavid.2019} do not give uncomputability results.
-Note that, because our constructions are computable, instead of PAC learnability, equivalently we could have considered computable PAC learnability, because of Theorem $10$ of \cite{Agarwal.2020}, when restricting our attention to the realizable scenario.
+Note that, since our constructions are computable, instead of PAC learnability, equivalently we could have considered computable PAC learnability, because of \cite[Theorem $10$]{Agarwal.2020}, when restricting our attention to the realizable scenario.